ircv3/ircv3-specifications/core/message-tags-3.3.md

 If this event is sent without any tags, servers SHOULD reject it with a standard `ERR_NEEDMOREPARAMS` error numeric.

-See `PRIVMSG` for more details on replies and examples.
+See [`PRIVMSG` in RFC1459](https://tools.ietf.org/html/rfc1459#section-4.4.1) for more details on replies and examples.

 Clients that receive the `TAGMSG` event MUST NOT display them in the message history except according to the specifications of the attached tags.